shuque/check_serial/README.md

-Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), to restrict the queries to only the IPv4 or IPv6 addresses of the servers, to specify the allowed drift, and to specify the number of query retries for each server.
+Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), to restrict the queries to only the IPv4 or IPv6 addresses of the servers, to specify the allowed drift, specify the number of query retries for each server, and whether to set the DNSSEC-OK flag.

 The exit status: